-British Columbia, which made up 3.7% of Killam's apartment NOI in 2022, also has rent control in place.
-Rental rate increases were capped at 1.5% in 2022 and are capped at 2.0% in 2023.
+British Columbia, making up 4.1% of Killam's apartment NOI, also has rent control in place.
+Rental rate increases were capped at 2.0% in 2023 and are capped at 3.5% in 2024.

 In all of the regions impacted by permanent rent control, owners may apply for above-guideline increases to offset significant capital expenditures.
 Killam analyzes each property on a regular basis, considering its location, tenant base and vacancy, to evaluate the ability to optimize rents on renewals and on turns.